ashioyajotham/FIFA/README.md

 # FIFA21
-An EDA and vizualization of all FIFA games
+An EDA of FIFA games (both real world and video).